 What VPNs do and don’t do

 When using a VPN service, your data will be sent through the VPN provider.
 This means the VPN service could spy on you—presenting a security risk that you don’t face without a VPN.

 Even if a VPN service isn’t actively being intrusive, it may keep logs with some details of what users do while using a service.
-Logged data may be helpful for providers trying to understand how their services are used and how good performance can be delivered.
+Logged data may be helpful for providers trying to maintain high-quality service.
 However, logs also present a liability.
 Any data that is logged could later be leaked, shared, or subpoenaed.

 VPNs don’t encrypt all traffic

 When using a VPN, traffic is only encrypted between a user’s computer and a VPN service’s server.
 Normal traffic will be sent between the VPN server and other entities on the internet.